stenberg/content-staging/README.md

 Installation
 ------------

-Add the *content-staging* plugin to your plugins directory (e.g. wordpress/wp-content/plugins) on both environments.
+Add the *content-staging* plugin to your plugins directory (e.g. wordpress/wp-content/plugins) on both environments.<br/>
 Activate the plugin on both environments.

 Hooks